LT-IntroToAI-SY2526/assignment5-per3-Elis-code/a5_writeup.md

 1. What are some things that you learned through this assignment?
 Think about the concepts of backtracking, constraint satisfaction, and search algorithms.
 Were there any particular challenges you faced while implementing the Board class methods or the DFS/BFS functions?
 How did you overcome them?

+The idea of recurtion is imbeded in backtracking and helped me understand how you can use recurtion in bfs and dfs and in other situations.

 2. How can you apply what you learned in this assignment to future programs or projects?
 Consider other types of problems that involve searching through possibilities, making decisions, and backtracking when those decisions don't work out.
 Can you think of real-world scenarios where DFS or BFS might be useful?
 What about other constraint satisfaction problems?

+contraint satisfaction is very using when solving problems in games.
+DFS works really well when in a maze, even in the real world.

 3. Explain how the Stack and Queue classes work and why they are important for DFS and BFS algorithms.
 Describe the difference between LIFO (Last In First Out) and FIFO (First In First Out) data structures.
 How does using a Stack versus a Queue change the way the search algorithm explores possible solutions?
 Why is one data structure better suited for depth-first search and the other for breadth-first search?

+Stack (DFS) Prioritizes exploring one path completely before exploring other options.
+It goes deep into the graph.
+Queue (BFS) Prioritizes exploring all neighbors before moving to their neighbors.
+It expands outward in layers.